-There many reasons that we have chosen wood as our primary material – it is renewable, recyclable, has a low carbon footprint and low embodied energy.
+There are many reasons that we have chosen wood as our primary material – it is renewable, recyclable, has a low carbon footprint, and low embodied energy.

 Wood is beautiful and versatile and healthy – not just the physical properties of it but there are psychological benefits too.
 Kids are healthier when they grow up in environments with natural materials.